Why Do We Get The "Butterflies In Stomach" Feeling?

 This "butterflies in your stomach" feeling may be experienced alongside an anxiety disorder or another mental health condition.
 Anxiety disorders are mental health conditions that may cause chronic excessive worrying that interferes negatively with daily life.
 Recognizing the differences between butterflies in the stomach and anxiety disorders can help you understand what you're experiencing.

-Common symptoms of an anxiety disorder which might cause the feeling of butterflies may include the following:
+Common symptoms of an anxiety disorder that might cause the feeling of butterflies may include the following:

 Many individuals experience the feeling of butterflies in their stomachs on a less consistent basis, though these feelings may be temporary and are often brought on by a specific, emotional, situation.
 It is also important to note that for some people, the absence of butterflies is completely normal, not everyone gets butterflies in the same way.
 Some people may give different words to the feeling in your stomach, such as “tingles” or “heebie-jeebies.”